terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_port_v2.html.markdown

 * `fixed_ip` - See Argument Reference above.
 * `all fixed_ips` - The collection of Fixed IP addresses on the port in the order returned by the Network v2 API.
+* `all_security_group_ids` - The collection of Security Group IDs on the port which have been explicitly and implicitly added.

 ## Import